AhmedAmrAwadallahK8/MyJackOS/README.md

 # MyJackOS
-Variety of OS Programs necessary for the Hack Computer
+Variety of OS Programs necessary for the Hack Computer.